ilkhom19/compressor/README.md

 # String Compressor

-This Java program provides a basic implementation of a compression algorithm that compresses strings by storing repeated characters along with the number of repetitions.
+This Java program provides a basic implementation of a compression algorithm (without the use of any external library) that compresses strings by storing repeated characters along with the number of repetitions.
 The compressed format includes the character followed by "±" and the count of repetitions.

 ## Usage